yTarik0/Dr.Zoidberg-DiscordBot/README.md

     It also lists all  available admin commands.

     3. Help: This command provides you with a list of all available commands and a brief explanation of each command's function.

+    4. /chatai: You communicate with the AI "ChatGPT" from Discord.

   Dr. Zoidberg is easy to use and offers a variety of useful features to manage your Discord server.
 Give it a try and experience how easy it can be!